Guanidinoacetate kinase

-Thus, the two substrates of this enzyme are ATP and guanidinoacetate, whereas its two products are ADP and phosphoguanidinoacetate.
+The enzyme characterised from several species of polychaete worms converts glycocyamine to phosphoguanidinoacetic acid by transferring a phosphate group from the cofactor, adenosine triphosphate (ATP), which is converted to adenosine diphosphate (ADP).

-Guanidinoacetate kinase belongs to the family of transferases, specifically those that transfer phosphorus-containing groups (phosphotransferases) with a nitrogenous group as acceptor.
+Guanidinoacetate kinase is a transferase, specifically one that transfers phosphorus-containing groups (phosphotransferases) with a nitrogenous group as acceptor.
 The systematic name of this enzyme class is ATP:guanidinoacetate N-phosphotransferase.
 This enzyme is also called glycocyamine kinase.
-This enzyme participates in arginine and proline metabolism.